vanHeemstraSystems/quarto-revealjs/README.md

 Based on "External JavaScript file" at https://www.javatpoint.com/external-javascript-file

+Based on "Create a Circular Progress Bar using HTML and CSS" at https://www.geeksforgeeks.org/create-a-circular-progress-bar-using-html-and-css/

 Can be read as "Quarto RevealJS" at https://app.gitbook.com/o/QGgiJiNkwpv437Z2nY4O/s/PzgsiAKvIjFvzE5gqB5O/

 Can be browsed as "Quarto RevealJS" at https://vanheemstrasystems.github.io/quarto-revealjs/